St Peter's Church, Ealing: The Great War & the Lady Chapel

 A Lady Chapel was built in 1913.
-Between 1921 and 1928, the chapel was decorated as a War Memorial.
-The scheme was let by the Vicar, Bertram Kite and his wife, as a memorial to their son Ralph Bertram Kite, who died fighting in Northern France, and to the fallen of the wider community.
+Between 1921 and 1928, the chapel was decorated as a war memorial.
+The scheme was let by the xicar, Bertram Kite, and his wife, as a memorial to their son Ralph Bertram Kite, who died fighting in Northern France, and to the fallen of the wider community.
 In 1921 an oak reredos by Cecil Greenwood Hare and brass memorial plaque were installed.
 Altar rails were donated by the social campaigner Isabella Holmes and her husband Basil, in memory of their son Wilfred Holmes.

 Seven years later the scheme was completed with the decoration of the ceiling and a new screen between the Chapel and main Church.
-The work also included the addition fine wall paintings of the Annunciation angels over the reredos in the Lady Chapel, executed by watercolour artist Henry Charles Brewer.Brewer created the paintings on canvass at his studio in Acton.
+The work also included the addition fine wall paintings of the Annunciation angels over the reredos in the Lady Chapel, executed by watercolour artist Henry Charles Brewer.
+Brewer created the paintings on canvass at his studio in Acton.
 A practicing Catholic, it the paintings are his only known church decoration work.
 The face of Brewer's painted Angel Gabriel is thought to be based on that of his brother James Alphege Brewer, the notable creator of etchings.
-An etching by James Alphege Brewer donated in 2022 by a descendent of the Brewer family hangs in the Chapel.
+An etching by James Alphege Brewer donated in 2022 by a descendant of the Brewer family hangs in the Chapel.
 The chapel was conserved and restored in 2022.